13 RESTful Web Services Interview Questions & Answers | REST API

 4. How the Resources are Represented in REST?

 Every resource in REST has a unique Uniform Resource Identifier (URI).
 URI is used to identify each resource.
 These resources are described in the form of formatting languages like JSON, XML…

 Every resource has different properties.
 These properties are defined in JSON or XML format.

 This format can vary depending on the grouping and hierarchical structure of each resource.

-We can use different HTTP methods like HEAD, GET, PUT, POST or DELETE based on the operation we want to perform on resources.
-(Each of these HTTP methods are defined in the latter part of this article.)
+We can use different HTTP methods like HEAD, GET, PUT, POST, or DELETE based on the operation we want to perform on resources.
+(Each of these HTTP methods is defined in the latter part of this article.)